RustMadeEasy/course-work/TicTacToe/client-sdks/tic-tac-toe-swift-client-sdk/docs/TicTacToeAPI.md

 let sessionId = "sessionId_example" // String |
 let playerId = "playerId_example" // String |

-// Sets a Player as ready to Play.
+// Called to indicate that a Player is ready to Play.
+This is required as part of the handshaking during new Game setup.
 TicTacToeAPI.notePlayerReadiness(sessionId: sessionId, playerId: playerId) { (response, error) in
     guard error == nil else {
         print(error)